 Supplies for Our Paper Dragon Puppets

 Pretty simple supplies for this paper puppet craft:

 The first set of pictures represents toddler or young child sized paper dragon puppets – it fits their smaller hands better.
 Tri-fold the paper and remove one section on the long edge.

 For a large version, lightly fold the paper in half to find the center.
 Then fold each edge into the center and secure with tape.
 Continue folding the body as in step 2 of the image below.

 Fold a piece of paper into thirds lengthwise and cut off one of the sections.
 Fold the paper back in half lengthwise and fold on the width of the paper.
 Take it just more than halfway and fold it back.
 Flip it over and do the same thing.
 Tape up the long side folds (1 piece of tape per section is fine).

-Make nostrils, teeth, tongue, fire, eyes, and any other embellishments for your dragon.
+Make nostrils, teeth, tongue, fire, eyes, and any other embellishments for your paper dragon puppets.
 The only rule is to make sure you leave enough room for a tab of sorts – you are going to fold over a small tab so that each piece is made 3 dimensional.
 Cool, right?
-My three year old definitely thinks so!

 Make the eyes first so they have time to set up and dry a little.
 You can add everything in any order you’d like, but I recommend leaving the eyes for last, especially if you’re using googly eyes.
 For the teeth, be sure to cut slits in the sides so that the teeth fold around the mouth.
 You are going to want to glue and tape the teeth down, same as the eyes.

 So what do you think of our dragon family?
 It’s ever-growing and they are named, so they must be part of our family now.
-If you think this was a fun and quick craft, can you please consider sharing it to Facebook?
+If you think this was a fun and quick craft, can you please share it on Facebook?
 We sincerely appreciate it!

 If you’d like to see more like this, check out our crafts for kids page.
 Or, check out some of these: